Vic-Warden/Smart-Calendar/docs/Research.md

 **Step 3: Technical testing**

 For this step, I'm going to use some tools that I'm not very familiar with at the moment.
-For example, I've heard of Lighthouse to test site speed, but I haven't really tested it myself yet.
+For example, I've heard of Lighthouse to test website speed, but I haven't really tested it myself yet.
 I may also use Postman to see how the server responds to requests.

 **Step 4: Ask for user feedback**